davicenna/davicenna.github.io/README.md

 [Home](./)&nbsp;&nbsp;&nbsp;[Resume](assets/CV.pdf)&nbsp;&nbsp;&nbsp;[Medium](https://dataavicenna.medium.com)

 ## About
 I am an Academic Assistant (Economics) at the Department of Economics, Universitas Gadjah Mada, Indonesia.

 I earned my bachelor's degree from the Department of Economics, Universitas Gadjah Mada, and my master's degree from the Research School of Economics, The Australian National University.
 I received the LPDP scholarship from Indonesia's Ministry of Finance to pursue my master's degree.
-My primary research interests currently lie in the area of labour economics and development economics.
+My primary research interests currently correspond to topics in applied microeconomics, such as those related to labour economics and development economics.

 In my spare time, I enjoy running, hiking, and trekking in nature.